 All materials used by man to make objects, both utilitarian and decorative in nature, are represented in the Collection: terracotta, stone, bone, glass and metal.
 The most numerous are the sherds, fragments of ceramic vessels of all types for domestic, industrial and funerary use.
 Also in the ceramic category are figurines, loomweights, roof tiles and other architectural terracottas.We have a large selection of obsidian and flint, both implements and debitage, as well as tools of ground stone.
-Larger works of art in stone include grave stelae, pieces of statuary and architecture.
-Our large numismatic collection includes all periods until the medieval times.
+Larger works of art in stone include grave stelae, pieces of statuary, and architecture.
+Our large numismatic collection (ca. 2,200 coins) includes all periods until the medieval times.

-Preservation and Care of the Collection
+Preservation and Care

 A considerable number of objects from the Antiquities Collection have appeared in scholarly publications, a selection of which is given below.
 Moreover, in 1994, a selection of pottery was displayed in the Exhibition Room of the Gennadius Library, to supplement a conference entitled Athenian Potters and Painters.
 A catalogue of the exhibit was published (Oakley, J. [ed.]
 Athenian Potters and Painters.
 Catalogue of the Exhibit.
 December 1, 1994 -March 1, 1995, Athens 1994).

-The list of publications is presented chronologically:
+The list of publications is presented in a chronological order:

 Patrick, T. R. " Early Visitors to the Site of Perachoran Heraion," in Essays in Classical Archaeology for Eleni Hatzivassiliou 1977-2007, ed.
 D. C. Kurtz, Oxford 2008, pp. 311-320.